ashfaaqkt/Football-Players-Data-Analysis-Project/README.md

 	•	Potential Distribution by Age Group
 	•	Release Clause Regression Plot

-(Add screenshots here if you want your GitHub page to look more attractive.)

 🧠 Key Insights
 	•	Players peak around 27–30, both in performance and value.